 - Abnormalities in bone density: Whole body scans can be used to measure bone density.
 Bone density is important because it can help to identify osteoporosis, a condition that causes bones to become weak and brittle.

-The main difference between a computed tomography scan like ours and an MRI scan is that the MRI scan cannot image the heart and the vessels around it.
+The main difference between a computed tomography scan like ours and an MRI scan is that the MRI scan cannot image the heart and the vessels around it period.
 Since heart disease is the number one killer of all diseases, it is very important to have a scan that can see early signs of heart disease.
 Our scan can also see up to 500 different types of cancers.
 So early detection is the key with an advanced body scan.
-Advanced Body Scans computed tomography scans are considered the gold standard for imaging the heart.
+Advanced Body Scans computer tomography scans are considered the gold standard for imaging the heart.
 Since heart disease is the number one killer of all Americans, it makes sense to get this scan in lieu of an MRI.
-Cancer is the second leading cause of death after heart disease.
-Of all cancers, Lung cancer is number one in deaths.
-The lungs are another area that MRIs struggle to image.
-Computed Tomography scans are superior at imaging calcium buildup in the heart and the structures of the lungs for lung cancer.

-A whole-body Computed Tomography Scan, also known as a CT Body Scan, is a valuable tool for detecting potential health issues at an early stage.
-You should consider getting a whole-body CT scan if you have individual risk factors such as obesity, environmental exposures, and especially a family medical history of disease.
-The following individuals may benefit from a whole-body CT scan:
+A whole body CT scan, also known as a CT Body Scan, is a valuable tool for detecting potential health issues at an early stage.
+However, it's essential to use this screening method judiciously, as it involves exposure to ionizing radiation.
+Therefore, the decision to get a whole body CT scan should be based on a careful assessment of individual risk factors and medical history.
+The following individuals may benefit from a whole body CT scan:

-- Those with a History of Environmental Radiation Exposure: Individuals who have received significant radiation exposure in the past, either due to medical treatments or other reasons, may consider whole-body CT scans for ongoing monitoring and assessment.
+- Those with a History of Radiation Exposure: Individuals who have received significant radiation exposure in the past, either due to medical treatments or other reasons, may consider whole body CT scans for ongoing monitoring and assessment.

 Yes, our scan measures the calcium buildup in your coronary arteries and determines a specific score.